Naereen/slides/2018_01__Python_introduction_for_MATLAB_experts__at_Supelec/slides.md

 > Just to give examples of syntax and modules

 1. $1$D numerical integration and plot
+3. Solving a $2$D Ordinary Differential Equation
 2. Solving a constraint optimization problem and plotting solution
-3. Solving a linear system
 4. A simple neural network
 5. Symbolic computations